smaurice101/readthedocs/docs/source/tml.rst

 "stateless" during inference.
-While deep neural networks have achieved remarkable predictive power, their integration into real-time industrial and financial ecosystems is hampered by the latency of batch processing.[@bengio2013; @zaharia2010] In dynamic environments—where a single sensor reading or financial transaction changes the fundamental context of an entity—waiting for a batch retraining window is equivalent to operating on a ghost of the past.[@brewer2000] Transactional Machine Learning[@maurice2020] (TML) proposes a paradigm shift: treating machine learning not as a static function, but as a continuous transactional process.
+While deep neural networks have achieved remarkable predictive power, their integration into real-time industrial and financial ecosystems is hampered by the latency of batch processing.(Bengio, Courville, and Vincent 2013; Zaharia et al. 2010) In dynamic environments—where a single sensor reading or financial transaction changes the fundamental context of an entity—waiting for a batch retraining window is equivalent to operating on a ghost of the past.(Brewer 2000) Transactional Machine Learning(Maurice 2020) (TML) proposes a paradigm shift: treating machine learning not as a static function, but as a continuous transactional process.
 By focusing on the Entity (a specific machine, user, or asset) rather than global datasets, TML allows for hyper-personalized, real-time evolution of intelligence at the edge.

-The proliferation of Internet of Things (IoT) devices and industrial telemetry has shifted the primary AI challenge from data volume to data velocity.[@kreps2011; @jordan2015] Current cloud-centric architectures, which rely on the aggregation of massive data lakes, struggle with "geospatial data gravity"—the latency penalty incurred by moving high-velocity data from the edge to the cloud and back.[@bernstein2025;
+The proliferation of Internet of Things (IoT) devices and industrial telemetry has shifted the primary AI challenge from data volume to data velocity.(Kreps, Narkhede, and Rao 2011; Jordan and Mitchell 2015) Current cloud-centric architectures, which rely on the aggregation of massive data lakes, struggle with "geospatial data gravity"—the latency penalty incurred by moving high-velocity data from the edge to the cloud and back.(Bernstein 2025; Bernstein and Newcomer 2009; Gray and Reuter 1993; Lamport 1978; Shi et al. 2016; Satyanarayanan 2017) TML fundamentally addresses this by pushing the computational state to the edge.(Satyanarayanan 2017) By processing data at its origin, we eliminate the round-trip latency that prevents modern AI from participating in mission-critical, sub-millisecond control loops.
-@bernstein2009; @gray1993; @lamport1978; @shi2016; @satyanarayanan2017]
-TML fundamentally addresses this by pushing the computational state to the edge.[@satyanarayanan2017] By processing data at its origin, we eliminate the round-trip latency that prevents modern AI from participating in mission-critical, sub-millisecond control loops.
 This shift enables AI to function as an "embedded intelligence" rather than a remote analytics service.

-Simultaneously, the widespread adoption of AI has introduced significant governance and transparency challenges.[@brewer2000; @zaharia2010;
+Simultaneously, the widespread adoption of AI has introduced significant governance and transparency challenges.(Brewer 2000; Zaharia et al.
-@bengio2013; @anderson2017] In industrial and safety-critical sectors, the "Black Box" nature of contemporary neural networks is a liability[@bottou2010; @vapnik1998]; when an AI makes a decision, operators often lack the insight into why that decision was made.
+2010; Bengio, Courville, and Vincent 2013; Anderson et al. 2017) In industrial and safety-critical sectors, the "Black Box" nature of contemporary neural networks is a liability(Bottou 2010; V. N. Vapnik 1998); when an AI makes a decision, operators often lack the insight into why that decision was made.
 TML resolves this by enforcing transactional durability.
 By capturing the complete lineage of an entity’s state—every transaction that contributed to a model’s prediction is recorded in an immutable ledger—TML provides the auditable, human-readable transparency required for regulatory compliance and operational trust.

-Finally, the evolution of Artificial Intelligence is moving beyond simple prediction toward autonomous, agentic systems capable of executing actions.[@goodfellow2016] However, these autonomous agents currently suffer from "contextual staleness," relying on memory structures that are frequently out of sync with reality.
-[@wooldridge1995; @bengio2013] TML provides the necessary "Cognitive Architecture"—a Transactional Long-Term Memory (T-LTM)—that ensures
-agents interact with a consistent atomic state of the world.
-By bridging the gap between high-level reasoning and real-time transactional data, TML serves as the foundational infrastructure for the next generation of autonomous, entity-based intelligence as shown in Figures `1 <#fig:TML%20Preprocessing>`__ and
+Finally, the evolution of Artificial Intelligence is moving beyond simple prediction toward autonomous, agentic systems capable of executing actions.(Goodfellow, Bengio, and Courville 2016) However, these autonomous agents currently suffer from "contextual staleness," relying on memory structures that are frequently out of sync with reality.
+(Wooldridge and Jennings 1995; Bengio, Courville, and Vincent 2013) TML provides the necessary "Cognitive Architecture"—a Transactional Long-Term Memory (T-LTM)—that ensures agents interact with a consistent atomic state of the world.
+By bridging the gap between high-level reasoning and real-time transactional data, TML serves as the foundational infrastructure for the next generation of autonomous, entity-based intelligence as shown in Figures
-`2 <#fig:TML%20Machine%20Learning>`__.
+`1 <#fig:TML Preprocessing>`__ and `2 <#fig:TML Machine Learning>`__.

-In figure `1 <#fig:TML%20Preprocessing>`__, TML uses the MAADS-VIPER (or just Viper) binary (discussed below) to roll back data streams to create sliding time windows.
+In figure `1 <#fig:TML Preprocessing>`__, TML uses the MAADS-VIPER (or just Viper) binary (discussed below) to roll back data streams to create sliding time windows.
 Inside these sliding time windows (the size is a user parameter) real-time micro-batch data is processed.
 For example, if